lekt9/magictables/README.md

 2. Implement proper error handling in your decorated functions to ensure data integrity.
 3. Use batch processing with the `batch_size` parameter in `@mai()` for large datasets.
 4. Regularly maintain and clean up your shadow database to remove outdated data.
-5. Leverage the automatically generated type hints for better code safety and IDE support.
+5. Leverage the query builder for complex data analysis tasks.

 ## Contributing

 Contributions to MagicTables are welcome!
-Please read our [contribution guidelines](CONTRIBUTING.md) for more information on our development process and coding standards.
+Please read our contribution guidelines for more information on our development process and coding standards.

 ## License